Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.82 team ERA ranks sixth across all league pitching staffs.
+- The Padres have a 3.84 team ERA that ranks sixth among all league pitching staffs.

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (137 total, 1.1 per game).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (138 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.